AndiKod/sherpa/docs/commands.md

 - ddg "Cute kitten"     Search a "Cute kitten" on DuckDuckGo

 ### Git

--                Brief Git Status on Dashboard
+- (just s)       Brief Git Status on Dashboard
 - toGit "msg"    Push to origin, with msg (or default if absent)
 - fromGit        Pull from the repo
 - gitStatus      Well, the repo's full Status